 Nowhere to Turn

 For Darlisha Matthews, coping was no longer an option.
 For a decade, she endured beatings, sexual assault and emotional abuse at the hands of her boyfriend because she had nowhere else to go with four kids and a single income.
-Affordable housing is tapped out, public subsidies come with 12-year waiting lists and emergency shelters exceed capacity.
+Affordable housing is tapped out, public subsidies come with 12-year waiting lists and shelters exceed capacity.

 Two-and-a-half years ago, Matthews evicted her abuser after he threatened to kill her.
 But without his portion of the rent, she could no longer afford $1,450 a month.
 Her landlord was unsympathetic.